Zion-Love/DA-MSC-Databases/README.md

 5. run pip install .

+NOTE: you can run this install outside of a virtual environment though it wil install into your global pyhton directory meaning the .sqllite3 and any other data files will also get copied to those relative directories

 To use the CLI type FlightManagementSoftware  using the -h flag to print the help page.

 E.g FlightManagementSoftware -h